ctu-geoforall-lab-projects/bp-kulovana-2017/docs/source/user_guide.rst

 * File of simplified polygons (optional)

-  File of polygons in format ESRI SHAPEFILE (.shp) is created if check box is checked.
+  File of polygons in format Esri Shapefile (.shp) is created if check box is checked.
 It is saved in the same directory as input raster file.

  .. figure:: images/output_polygons.jpg